Global HIV Implementation Science Research Training Fellowship

 With support from the NIH (National Institute of Allergy and Infectious Diseases), ICAP has established the Global HIV Implementation Science Research Training Fellowship to prepare pre- and post-doctoral individuals for careers as independently-funded researchers and for leadership in global HIV implementation research.

 What does the Global HIV Implementation Science Research Training Fellowship offer?

-Stipends.
-Fellows receive an annual stipend based on the current NIH funding level guidelines
+- Stipend: Fellows are supported for a maximum of three years and receive an annual stipend based on the current NIH funding level guidelines.

 Who should apply for the Global HIV Implementation Science Research Training Fellowship?